linuxmint/cinnamon-spices-extensions/CinnamonBurnMyWindows@klangman/README.md

 All open window effects seem to animate in a location that is one pixel off the windows real location.
 This causes a very small (nearly unnoticeable) jump of the window after the animation has finished.
 The only exception is "Doom", which as stated above has a more pronounced jump.

-The window shadows are not part of the animation and therefore they suddenly appear right after the animation completes.
+The window shadows are not part of the animation and therefore they suddenly appear or disappear right after or before the animation.

 ### Currently these effects are working in Cinnamon: